denisamselem/da-calculator-element/README.md

-seed-element
+da-calculator-element
 ============

-See the [component page](http://polymerlabs.github.io/seed-element) for more information.
+See the [component page](http://polymerlabs.github.io/da-calculator-element) for more information.

 ## Getting Started